Create Azure Blob Storage Containers

 These snippets focus on specific container-level features: container creation and naming, encryption scope enforcement, and object-level immutability.
 They’re intentionally minimal rather than full storage solutions.

-The examples reference pre-existing infrastructure such as storage accounts and resource groups, and encryption scopes for the encryption example.
-They focus on configuring the container rather than provisioning the storage account itself.
+The examples reference pre-existing infrastructure such as Azure storage accounts, resource groups, and encryption scopes (for the encryption example).
+They focus on configuring the container rather than provisioning the surrounding storage infrastructure.

 To keep things focused, common container patterns are omitted, including: